porterjamesj/virtualenvwrapper.el/README.md

 ## Command Reference

-All of these comamnds can be called from eshell without prefixes or parens, exactly as you would in bash or zsh.
+All commands here can be called interactively using `M-x` All of these comamnds can also be called from eshell without prefixes or parens, exactly as you would in bash or zsh.
 For example:

 ```
 eshell> workon myenv